-FAQs about the Tribord Easybreath Full Face Snorkel Mask
+FAQs about the Easybreath Full Face Snorkel Mask

 Where can I buy a Full Face Snorkeling Mask?

 Many online stores provide different options for full face masks.
-A lot of the masks that are available seem to be a knock-off or cheaper versions from China.
+A lot of the masks that are available seem to be knock-off or cheaper versions from China.

 When selecting a full face snorkel mask, try to go for one with a flat-screen.
 This is because anything with a rounded screen will provide distorted vision underwater, which can sometimes make people feel dizzy.